-We believe that if budoprutug or any product candidate we may develop that may be approved as a biologic product under a BLA should qualify for the 12year period of exclusivity.
-Nonetheless, the approval of biosimilar products referencing budoprutug or any product candidate we may develop would have a material adverse impact on our business due to increased competition and pricing pressures.
+We believe that if budoprutug or any future product candidate that may be approved as a biologic product under a BLA should qualify for the 12-year period of exclusivity.
+Nonetheless, the approval of biosimilar products referencing budoprutug or any future product candidate would have a material adverse impact on our business due to increased competition and pricing pressures.
 Moreover, there is a risk that any exclusivity we do receive could be shortened due to congressional action or otherwise, or that the FDA will not consider our products to be reference products for competing products, potentially creating the opportunity for generic competition sooner than anticipated.
 Other aspects of the BPCIA, some of which may impact the BPCIA exclusivity provisions, have also been the subject of recent litigation.

 The extent to which a biosimilar, once licensed, will be substituted for budoprutug or any future reference products in a way that is similar to traditional generic substitution for non-biologic products is not yet clear, and will depend on a number of marketplace and regulatory factors that are still developing.
-If competitors are able to obtain regulatory approval for biosimilars referencing budoprutug or any product candidate we may develop, such product may become subject to competition from such biosimilars, with the attendant competitive pressure and consequences.
-The ultimate impact, implementation, and meaning of the BPCIA are subject to uncertainty, and any new regulations, guidance, policies or processes adopted by the FDA to implement the law could have a material adverse effect on the future commercial prospects for budoprutug or any biological product candidates we may develop.
+If competitors are able to obtain regulatory approval for biosimilars referencing budoprutug or any future product, such product may become subject to competition from such biosimilars, with the attendant competitive pressure and consequences.
+The ultimate impact, implementation, and meaning of the BPCIA are subject to uncertainty, and any new regulations, guidance, policies or processes adopted by the FDA to implement the law could have a material adverse effect on the future commercial prospects for our biological product candidates.